KIF2C

 Kinesin-like protein KIF2C is a protein that in humans is encoded by the KIF2C gene.

-The protein encoded by this gene is a member of kinesin-like protein family.
+The protein encoded by this gene is a member of kinesin-like protein family, and contains common ATPase site structures such as the P-loop, Switch 1, and Switch 2.
 Most proteins of this family are microtubule-dependent molecular motors that transport organelles within cells and move chromosomes during cell division.
 This protein acts to regulate microtubule dynamics in cells and is important for anaphase chromosome segregation and may be required to coordinate the onset of sister centromere separation.